-The evaporative media, when wet, has a typical air-filtration capacity close to an EU-3 standard air filter, so it is important to clean this dirt from the evaporative media.
+The evaporative media, when wet, has a typical air-filtration capacity close to an EU-3 standard air filter, so it is important to clean this dirt from the evaporative media, if pre-filtration is not used.
 Debris pulled from the air will form heavy silt and mud on the evaporative media surface and in the sump/reservoir if not taken care of with adequate rinsing/washing.